A Derelict Chorale

-Spring 2020 will see tales of Hastings’ America Ground brought to life by UK writer, composer and producer Chris Thorpe-Tracey as part of a new project by MSL Digital.
+Spring 2020 will see tales of Hastings’ America Ground brought to life by UK writer, composer and producer Chris Thorpe-Tracey as part of a new project by MSL Digital, called A Derelict Chorale.
 From January until Easter, Chris will be Artist-in-Residence within the America Ground and he’ll be exploring the fractious town politics of the 1800s, including some of the key characters and incidents, developing a musical experience that will be delivered both digitally and in performance.

 Chris intends to pull these stories from the bricks and mortar and breathe life into them in tunes and tales using material from the Hastings Museum collection, local archives and from the musical memory of the community.

 Over the past 20 years Chris has toured and recorded more than 12 solo albums and collaborations.
 He has also always been interested in the roots of where music comes from in the UK.
 In 2015 he was made the inaugural National Trust Creative Fellow at The Workhouse, in Southwell, Nottinghamshire.
 At the National Trust-owned Workhouse, Chris embedded with staff and volunteers to create a new set of folk ballads to capture the voices of those who lived at one of the first Victorian-era workhouses.
 In 2013 Chris was also Writer in Residence at the Royal Pavilion & Museums in Brighton, finding new ways to share stories from across the museum sites.